 Not everyone is eligible to make an FPA.
 In Queensland, only a person’s spouse (including de facto), children (including step and adopted children) and some dependents can make a claim for further provisions to be given to them.

-In Australia, who is eligible and the relevant considerations for the Court are different in each State.
+In Australia, those eligible to file an FPA, and the considerations taken into account by the court differ in each State.
 There are also very strict time limits that apply when making an FPA.
 Therefore, it is very important to get expert legal advice as early as possible, otherwise one’s rights against the estate may be lost.